whitneyburton/portfolios/README.markdown

 ### Module 3 (Back-end)

 * Individual Assessment
-* Included Projects: Self-Directed Project, Rales Engine, Cloney Island
+* Included Projects: Self-Directed Project (including your pitch), Rales Engine, Cloney Island
 * Bonus Project (not required): APIcurious
 * Feedback: Self-Solicited and collected from Cloney Island
 * Something valuable you've taken away from your posse.
 * Professional Development:
   * Turing alumni portfolio
   * Pitch for personal project/Documentation showing your thought process
-  * Completed Flower Exercise
+  * [Completed Flower Exercise](https://github.com/turingschool/professional_skills/blob/master/files/Career%20Unit%20-%20The%20Flower%20Diagram.pdf) -- Students can either upload a PDF of their completed flower graphic organizer OR they can create a gist with summarized points listed for each petal:
+    * Transferable Skills
+    * Favorite/Most Valued Knowledge
+    * Favorite working conditions
+    * Favorite people to work with/serve
+    * Values/Goals/Mission in life
+    * Preferred places to live
+    * Preferred salary and level of responsibility
   * Three mock interviews
 * Community:
   * A recap of reflections from Gear Up